 Whether Oxy students are on-campus or off, the ICC is at the ready to provide services, support and programming.
 Here’s how.

-The BAP is an intentional response to the needs of the Black student community at Oxy.
-It seeks to create a synergy between the following areas through its partnerships and initiatives: a student's overall mental health and wellness, their sense of belonging at the college, and their connectedness to other Black community members, as well as to alumni and networks with similar professional interests.
+The Black Action Plan (BAP) is an intentional response to the needs of the Black student community at Oxy.
+It seeks to create a synergy between the following areas through its partnerships and initiatives: a student's mental health and wellbeing, their sense of belonging at the college, and their connectedness to other Black community members, as well as to alumni and networks with similar professional interests.
 The BAP is intended to implement transformational change at the college through its tangible and aspirational goals, and takes into account various data points that illuminate the Black student voice.

 Continued Commitment to Programming and Online Support